Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Introduction

-After completion of this paper we have learned about the very interesting work by De Philippis and Pigati \cite{pigati-dephilippis}. who have established a reciprocal to the result in \cite{pigati2021minimal} in the case of a nondegenerate codimension 2 minimal submanifold.
-Their method, of variational nature, does not provide fine asymptotic information.
-We believe that our method should also apply to their setting.
+After completing this paper, we became aware of the very interesting work by De Philippis and Pigati \cite{pigati-dephilippis}.
+They have established a result that complements the findings in \cite{pigati2021minimal} for the scenario of a non-degenerate codimension 2 minimal submanifold.
+Their method, based on variational techniques, does not provide detailed asymptotic information.
+However, they have successfully resolved the more challenging case of Ginzburg--Landau equations where no induced magnetic field is present.
+Our techniques do not extend to cover that particular case.